nimjump/game/README.md

 >

-> 1. **Gameplay automation (bot).** While technically possible, developing a competitive bot is expected to require significant effort for relatively little practical benefit.
-The game is primarily skill-based, making this attack economically unattractive.
+> 1. **Gameplay automation (bot).** While technically possible, developing and maintaining a competitive bot would require significant effort.
+The game features a wide variety of enemies whose behavior, movement, and speed are determined dynamically based on the score and deterministic RNG.
+Very little of the gameplay is static or follows fixed patterns, meaning a bot would need to continuously adapt rather than rely on scripted inputs.
+Even if such a bot were developed, future gameplay updates would likely require substantial rework, making the approach costly and impractical relative to the potential rewards.

 >